Nowra: Demographics

 According to the 2021 census, Nowra has a population of 22,584.
 This covers suburbs only south of the Shoalhaven River.
 The population is slightly younger than the state and country as a whole, with an average age of 37 compared to 38 for both Australia and New South Wales.
 However, the population is bimodally distributed, with a larger percentage of children and the elderly than the state and national averages.
 79.7% of the population were born in Australia and 82.1% speak only English at home, both above the state and national averages.

 Nowra has a lower level of tertiary education than typical for the state and nation.
 Only 15% of the population of Nowra hold a tertiary qualification, compared to 23.3% of Australia and 23.8% of New South Wales.

 The top five reported ancestries in Nowra at the 2021 census were Australian (40.9%), English (37.7%), Australian Aboriginal (10%), Irish (9.5%), and Scottish (8.3%).
 Most (63%) people had both parents born in Australia, higher than the state and national averages.

 The population of the suburb of Nowra (central Nowra) at the 2021 census was 9,956.
 The Australian Bureau of statistics also recognises a larger built-up area including suburbs north of the Shoalhaven, North Nowra-Bomaderry, which had a population of 16,098 at the 2021 census.

 Economy

 Nowra Town Hall was built in 1948 and is in the Central Business District.
 This district contains many services, including banks, health services and a library.

 Nowra has a growing tourist industry, especially in the summer months, when visitors (mostly from Sydney and Canberra) flock to the beaches to enjoy swimming, surfing, fishing, shopping, and relaxing in the restaurants and cafés.

-Nowra sits in the Shoalhaven region, where there are several vineyards producing award-winning wines.
+Nowra sits in the Shoalhaven region, where there are several vineyards.

 Education

 Nowra has three public high schools: Nowra High School, Shoalhaven High School and Bomaderry High School.
-There are also several non-government schools, all of which are religiously affiliated:
+There are also several non-government schools, three of which are religiously affiliated: